A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: LLM applications by phase

-\textbf{Image} retrieval efficiency has also been improved through the application of LLMs.
-In~\cite{Sohn.2024}, three LVLMs are employed to perform image retrieval based on natural language queries.
-Their performance is evaluated using precision-based metrics on a benchmark dataset containing diverse driving scenarios with varying scene complexity, weather conditions, and traffic levels.
-Additionally, Rigoll et al.~\cite{Rigoll.2024} propose an annotation-free, object-level image retrieval approach for AD datasets by combining panoptic segmentation with a VLM to support natural language queries.
+Additionally, Rigoll et al.~\cite{Rigoll.2024} propose an annotation-free, object-level image retrieval approach for AD datasets by combining panoptic segmentation with a VLM to support NL queries.
 While this approach enhances data accessibility without manual labeling, it is limited to single-object recognition and performs poorly in complex, dynamic scenes involving multiple objects.
-To overcome these limitations, Tang et al.~\cite{Tang.2024} incorporate LLMs and Bird’s Eye View (BEV) representations to enhance text-to-scene retrieval.
-This approach is evaluated on nuScenes-Retrieval dataset, an extension of nuScenes dataset~\cite{caesar2020nuscenes} with enriched and diverse textual annotations.
-Experimental results show that it achieves state-of-the-art performance, clearly outperforming existing baseline methods.
+To overcome these limitations, Tang et al.~\cite{Tang.2024} incorporate LLMs and BEV representations to enhance text-to-scene retrieval.
+On the nuScenes-Retrieval dataset, an extension of nuScenes~\cite{caesar2020nuscenes} with enriched textual annotations, the authors report state-of-the-art performance, outperforming baselines such as CLIP-ViT-Base~\cite{radford2021learning}, SigLIP-Base~\cite{zhai2023sigmoid}, and EVA02-Base~\cite{fang2024eva}.
+However, challenges remain in handling multiple agents and long, complex textual descriptions.

+Most above studies are evaluated on narrow benchmarks and research-oriented settings.
+Despite support from human studies and quantitative tests, they are typically constrained by context-window limits and frame-level inputs, which hinder effective use of long-horizon multimodal signals.
+Image retrieval often degrades in complex multi-agent or occluded scenes, and some methods are restricted to single-object queries.
+Even when reporting state-of-the-art results on nuScenes‑Retrieval, works seldom disclose cross-dataset robustness, retrieval latency/throughput, index update cost and memory footprint, or key reproducibility details (model version, prompts, sampling parameters, random seeds), limiting assessments of practical deployability and transferability.